Removing Popular Faces in Curve Arrangements: 1 is -complete

-We now have placed vertex gadgets for all vertices, which all require $\ell$ to connect to an endpoint in each opening of a beaker.
+We now have placed vertex gadgets for all vertices.
+They require $\ell$ to connect to an endpoint in each opening of a beaker.
 With these openings, we will now construct the edge gadgets.

-\subsubsection{Edge Gadgets}
+\subsubsection{Edge gadgets.}

 Let $e = (u,v) \in E$ be an edge in $G$.
-Then there are two vertex gadgets \gad{u} and \gad{v} already placed.
-In particular, we placed one beaker in the gadgets per incident edge at $u$ or $v$.
+Then there are two vertex gadgets \gadvar{u} and \gadvar{v} already placed.
+In particular, we placed one beaker in the gadgets per incident edge at $u$ or $v$, i.e. two per edge.

-We will now elongate the open ends of these beakers and route them along the edge $e$ according to the embedding of $G$ given in the input (recall that $G$ is a plane graph) until they are both almost at the center point of $e$.
-Now we bend one end of each beaker to the left and one to the right, routing them into the faces $f_1, f_2$, which are incident to $e$.
-These two sets of parallel curves are called \emph{bundles} $A$ and $B$.
-Additionally, we place three more curves on top, such that the intersection pattern of Figure~\ref{fig:app:edgegadget} (excluding the brown curves) arises.
+We now elongate the open ends of these beakers and route them along the edge $e$ according to the embedding of $G$ given in the input (recall that $G$ is a plane graph) until they almost meet at the center point of $e$.
+We bend the ends of each beaker outward, \removedtext{to the left and one to the right,} routing them into the two faces incident to~$e$.
+Additionally, we place two more curves on top (shown in green), forming the intersection pattern of Figure~\ref{fig:app:edgegadget}.
+This results in two \emph{bundles} $A$ and $B$, each consisting of four parallel curves.
+(The light blue curves in the left half are not part of the gadget; they are two bundles that come from other gadgets.)

-This connects a \bad{} face in \gad{u} to one in \gad{v} via a chain of consecutive \bad{} faces in \gad{u,v} (the faces highlighted in green in Figure~\ref{fig:app:edgegadget}).
-This property is preserved even if an arbitrary number of curves crosses the opening of a beaker (e.g. the brown curves in Figure~\ref{fig:app:edgegadget}).
-Moreover, on the boundary of every such \bad{} face (other than the left and right-most faces containing the blue endpoints), there are exactly two curve segments, which are both adjacent to the same double occurring curve on either side.
-By Lemma~\ref{resolve-bad-face}, $\ell$ has to traverse \gad{u,v} along the thin dark-blue axis crossing all such curve segments.
-In particular, note that $\ell$ can not exit to the outside of the green faces and therefore has to connect to the outgoing curve inside the opening of the beakers on either side (and by extension to the parts of $\ell$ inside \gad{u} and \gad{v}).

-It is left to describe how the open ends of the curves in the bundles are routed to the frame (since all curves other than $\ell$ have start and end at the frame).
-Since any bundle can cross beakers whose curves are not involved in that bundle (as shown with the brown curves), we can route all bundles along the shortest path in the dual of $G$ to the outer face of $G$, and then connect them to the frame.
-This will never require two bundles to cross, since we can define a unique shortest path from any face to the outer face if multiple shortest paths exist, and bundles can be routed along the same edges in the dual graph in parallel, see also Figure~\ref{fig:frame_routing}.

-Note that, since the curves in the bundles will remain parallel, a \bad{} face between two bundles could only ever be created through a double occurrence of a curve on the outside of a bundle.
-Since both $A$ and $B$ have unique curves as their outside curves, we will not create any \bad{} faces between two bundles and we can state the following observation.